 Review – Temper

 One, I wanted to introduce a way into a vague idea I had for a Star Trek fan fiction time travel series.
 And two, I wanted to not only continue the story of Doug, Lili, Malcolm, Melissa and Leonora, but I wanted the kids to be older without aging Lili and Doug quite so much.
-After all, since Doug is fifty-five when he meets Lili, it was pretty obvious that any stories about the children where the children could really interact and be an integral part of the plot would put Doug into his sixties.
+After all, Doug is fifty-five when he meets Lili.
+Therefore, he would be in his sixties for any stories where the children could really interact and be an integral part of the plot.
 But a time travel story could rather neatly fix all of that.

 Beyond that, I also wanted a way to continue the saga of the Empress Hoshi Sato and her son, Jun, the son of time traveler Richard Daniels.
 Furthermore, I wanted more kids in the royal family.
 For the Empress, it would be a Machiavellian move – she would have several children of different fathers, thereby diversifying genetically and, perhaps, given the tenderhearted paternal feelings that go along with the Y Chromosome Skew, she would get the male members of her senior staff to keep her alive, at least until her children reached the age of majority.
 And in Temper, they are just about all there.

 The story begins with a snapshot into how the arrangement among Malcolm, Lili, Doug, Melissa and Leonora really works.
 Doug and Melissa are out hunting linfep, and then perrazin, with phase bows.
 Malcolm and Lili are going on vacation to Fep City.
 And the children are either with Leonora or are being cared for by Yimar.
 The occasion is that Melissa wants to have another baby.